Erls-Corporation/FbModal/README.md

 I had been using the awesome MochaUI for modals, but I decided to develop my own lightweight solution after reading this blog post by David Walsh.
 I based the CSS and functionality off of his original code, but I enhanced the javascript by making it object oriented and leveraging mootools to create the DOM elements on the fly.
 I also added a few other helpful methods.
 It uses mootools 1.2.4 and has not been tested with other versions of mootools.
 It works well enough in most browsers (tested in FireFox, Chrome, and IE).
 Click here to view the demo.
-Lets get started.</p>
+Lets get started.

 Add in the HTML